 Investing in real estate with a self-directed retirement plan will not compromise the tax advantages of said plan.
-A 401(k) can yield earnings and defer annual tax obligations, which remains true whether the account holds mutual funds or multi-million-dollar investment properties.
-When paying the full purchase price for real estate using 401(k) cash, investors don’t have to worry about depreciation or investment expenses because there are no taxes on growth.
+A 401(k) can yield earnings and defer annual tax obligations regardless of the assets it holds.
+When paying the full purchase price, 401(k) investors needn’t worry about depreciation or investment expenses because growth isn’t taxed.

-Furthermore, if/when the plan sells an investment property, Solo 401(k) holders needn't concern themselves about capital gains or the need for a 1031 exchange (although IRA holders may consider a 1031 exchange as a measure of avoiding unrelated business income tax (UBIT)).
+Furthermore, when a plan sells an investment property, Solo 401(k) holders needn’t concern themselves about capital gains or the need for a 1031 exchange (although IRA holders may consider a 1031 exchange as a measure of avoiding unrelated business income tax (UBIT)).
 The tax advantages enjoyed by 401(k) owners can create a dramatic snowball effect of growth over time.

 It’s important to note that the 401(k) structure is not exempt from UBIT when it comes to unrelated business taxable income (UBTI), which is derived from an operating business.
 A continuous fix-and-flip operation within your 401(k) may constitute an operating business and may garner UBIT accordingly.
 Keep this in mind when thinking about your prospective real estate strategy (fix-and-flip, rental properties, raw land, etc.).

-Many brokerage firms offer Solo 401(k) plans for little or no cost, but holders may be restricted to stocks, mutual funds, and other publicly traded securities per the brokerage-controlled plan documents.
-If you lease a Solo 401(k) plan document from New Direction Trust Company, you'll have the flexibility to invest in real estate and other alternative assets.
+Some brokerage firms offer Solo 401(k) plans, but holders may be restricted to stocks and other publicly traded securities.
+If you lease a Solo 401(k) plan document from New Direction Trust Company, you’ll have the flexibility to invest in real estate and other alternative assets.

 To invest in real estate with your Solo 401(k), choose an experienced IRA custodian with a long track record of successful on-time closings.
 If you already have a Solo 401(k), check with your provider to learn about any investment limitations.
 You can always perform a restatement of plan documents, meaning you can replace your existing Solo 401(k) plan documents with new documents that allow you to invest in anything allowable by law.

 Using a 401(k) to invest in real estate offers account holders many unique benefits.
-Feel free to give us a call at 877-742-1270 or send us an e-mail at firstname.lastname@example.org to learn more about investing for retirement with tax-advantaged savings.
+Feel free to give us a call at 877-742-1270 or send us a message through the Client Portal to learn more about investing for retirement with tax-advantaged savings.